DomNidy/saint_sim/README.md

 If I just wanted to scale the simulation worker independently, I wouldn't need `/apps/api`, but I decided to introduce this API instead of sending the simulation requets from `/apps/discord_bot` directly to the rabbitmq broker as this would allow multiple frontends to call the API.
 With this approach, if you wanted to create a web frontend that performs sims, you need only hit `/apps/api`.

-We use [Go Workspaces](https://go.dev/doc/tutorial/workspaces) to allow us to include packages from different go modules in this repository.
+We use [Go Workspaces](https://go.dev/doc/tutorial/workspaces) to allow us to share packages from different go modules in this repository.

 - `/apps`: Directory containing the various applications
   - `/apps/discord_bot`: The Discord bot application _(forwards requests to `api`)_